A simple proof of local universality for roots of Kac polynomials: Introduction

+These are precisely the (random) Riemann sums which define the stochastic integral~\eqref{eq:def_of_G}, so the convergence to the GAF $G$ as $n\to \infty$ is evident.
+See Lemma~\ref{lemma:convergence_in_dist_for_functions} for the rigorous proof of the convergence, which in fact holds for more general random coefficients, via a simple application of the central limit theorem.

-We remark that in all of the previous proofs~\cite{Tao-Vu-IMRN,Do-Nguyen-Vu, ONguyen-Vu} mentioned above, it is assumed that the random coefficients have finite $(2+\eps)$-moment for some fixed $\eps>0$, while in our result we require only finite second moment via~\eqref{eq:assumotion_mean_zero_variance_1}.
+Finally, we remark that in all of the previous proofs~\cite{Tao-Vu-IMRN,Do-Nguyen-Vu, ONguyen-Vu} mentioned above, it is assumed that the random coefficients have finite $(2+\eps)$-moment for some fixed $\eps>0$, while in our result we require only finite second moment via~\eqref{eq:assumotion_mean_zero_variance_1}.
+It is possible to track the error term in Theorem~\ref{thm:main_result} under stronger moment assumptions on the coefficients, and in particular in~\cite{Tao-Vu-IMRN, Do-Nguyen-Vu, ONguyen-Vu} explicit bounds on the error term are given.
+To keep the proof as streamlined as possible, we do not attempt to optimize these bounds here.

 \begin{remark*} We note that the first step of proving convergence of the random zeros in law was also established in the very recent preprint~\cite[Theorem~3.1]{Kabluchko-Khoruzhenko-Marynych} by a similar method while the present work was being completed.
 The work \cite{Kabluchko-Khoruzhenko-Marynych} also allows the random coefficients to have a regularly-varying variance profile and demonstrates that the local limit changes from liquid-like to crystalline-like as the growth of the variance profile varies; \cite{Kabluchko-Khoruzhenko-Marynych} does not address convergence of $k$-point measures. \end{remark*}